JulienAssouline/data-studios-projects/docs/Friends/index.md

 In some ways, this helps bring a type of hierarchy to the show.
 Even though all of these characters were in every single episode, some of them seemed to be a little more important than others.
 Or, whose roles were more important.

 Ross and Rachel especially.
 While characters such as Joey and Phoebe certainly played a pivotal part in the show.
 Their story lines rarely drove the show.
-Those two characters in particular were more two dimentional than the othe four.
+Those two characters in particular were more two dimentional than the other four.

 Usually, the final cliff hanger of the season had to do with some drama between Ross and Rachel.
 Or, it involved some big romantic moment between Monica and Chandler.